themesberg/flowbite-svelte/src/routes/docs/components/avatar.md

 ---
 layout: componentLayout
 title: Svelte Avatar - Flowbite
-breadcrumb_title: Avatar
+breadcrumb_title: Svelte Avatar
+component_title: Avatar
 dir: Components
 description: Use the avatar component to show a visual representation of a user profile using an image element or SVG object based on multiple styles and sizes
 ---

 <script>
-  import { GitHubSourceList, TableProp, TableDefaultRow, } from '../../utils'
+  import { TableProp, TableDefaultRow, } from '../../utils'

   import { P, A } from '$lib'